skienzmatishun/deal-with-the-devil/src/content/full-story.md

 If Brandon was Jarius’ "friend," why didn’t he pummel Bubba, and curse him out for suddenly pulling a gun out-of-nowhere, shooting and killing  "his friend, Brandon" whom they were "only going to rob?"
 Why is Murray portrayed as being all worked up in a fit of anger with Brandon before he shoots?
 And, if the gnarly speakers were part of Murray’s cut, why were they put in the backseat of the Acura?
 Why weren’t they put directly into Murray’s girlfriend’s car, so he could take them home and hide them?

-Occam’s Razor, a.k.a. the principle of parsimony, states that the simplest explanation is more likely to be true than a complex one.
+> **Occam’s Razor**, a.k.a. the principle of parsimony, states that the simplest explanation is more likely to be true than a complex one.

 Nope.
 None of it rings true.
 The language Murray was reputed to have used sounds like some old gangster flick.
 (Besides Clint Eastwood, who talks like that?)
 So, what really happened?
 1) Sadly, Brandon really was murdered.
 2) It was Jarius who killed him.
 And 3) Jarius acted alone.
 The rest never happened.
 There was no accomplice.
 At the time of the murder, Bubba had been thirty miles away, at home, and in bed with his girlfriend.
 Five alibi witnesses would later testify as to Bubba’s activities and his whereabouts that night.